davidlitmark/beatsheet/readme.md

   * The five-point finale beats are added.

 ## Usage
-Include the beatsheet.min.js file at the bottom of the body tag as normal, then use:
+Include beatsheet.min.js on your page, then use:

     var output = beatsheet(100);

-In this example, beatsheet takes one parameter: the number of pages or the word count of your text.
-If you are writing a 400 pages novel use 400, if you're writing 90000 words, use 90000.
+In this example, beatsheet takes one parameter: the projected number of pages (or words) in your novel (or short story).
+If you are writing a 100 page novel use 100, if you're writing 90000 words, use 90000.
 The output is a JSON with all the beats and their page/word count:

     "[{"beat":"The opening image","begin":1,"end":"NULL"},{"beat":"Theme Stated","begin":4,"end":"NULL"},{"beat":"Set-up","begin":1,"end":8},{"beat":"Statis=Death","begin":9,"end":"NULL"},{"beat":"Catalyst","begin":10,"end":"NULL"},{"beat":"Debate","begin":10,"end":20},{"beat":"Break into two","begin":20,"end":"NULL"},{"beat":"B-story","begin":24,"end":"NULL"},{"beat":"Fun and Games","begin":24,"end":50},{"beat":"Midpoint","begin":50,"end":"NULL"},{"beat":"Bad Guys close in","begin":50,"end":68},{"beat":"All Is Lost","begin":68,"end":"NULL"},{"beat":"Dark Night of the Soul","begin":68,"end":77},{"beat":"Break Into Three","begin":77,"end":"NULL"},{"beat":"Gathering the team","begin":81,"end":"NULL"},{"beat":"Executing the Plan","begin":85,"end":"NULL"},{"beat":"The Height Tower Surprise","begin":89,"end":"NULL"},{"beat":"Dig, Deep Down","begin":93,"end":"NULL"},{"beat":"The Execution of the New Plan","begin":97,"end":"NULL"},{"beat":"Final Image","begin":100,"end":"NULL"}]"